mhasan004/Play-Share-App/README.md

 # 🏡 HOW TO RUN SERVER LOCALLY:
 1) `npm install`
-2) Need to make an **.env** file and create these eight variables.
+2) Need to make an **.env** file in the root directory and create these eight variables.
 Can make up your own values for all variables except for **DB_CONNECT**:
    * `DB_CONNECT`  - Store your MongoDB Connection URL
    * `ADMIN_EMAIL` - Register/add your admin account to the database and store the email address here.
 Can generate JWT token and login to the admin account using this email.
    * `APP_AUTH_KEY` - Need this key to give the client permission to talk to the server.
-This is to stop unauthorized apps to attack the server with new user registrations and ultimately overload the database..
+This is to stop unauthorized apps to attack the server with new user registrations and ultimately overload the database.
    * `ADMIN_SECRET_KEY` - This will be used to make the admin's JWT
    * `USER_SECRET_KEY`  - This will be used to make the user's JWT
    * `SERVER_ENCRYPTION_KEY`   - This key will help the client decrypt the JWT token that is sent from the server durign login.